ptdecker/eloquentjs/README.md

 - lightblue/ - EloquentJS's version of [Thomas Palef's Dark Blue](http://www.lessmilk.com/game/dark-blue/) game by leveraging author's provided code as modules
 - gameover/ - Implements a life maximum and game ends when all lives are lost
-- gamepause/ - Implements the ability to pause a game
+- gamepause/ - Implements the ability to pause a game [Not yet working!!]

 ### Resources